prasun420/Sorting-Python/README.md

  - Maximum of two numbers in Python
  - Python Program for simple interest
  - Python Program for factorial of a number
+ - working of the sort() list in python